-On our latest European excursion, we spent two leisurely days in a picturesque little town called Rothenburg ob der Tauber.
+On our latest excursion to Germany, we spent two leisurely days in a picturesque little town called Rothenburg ob der Tauber.
 While strolling up and down the narrow streets, we noticed a particular pastry peering back at us from behind the glass at several bakeries: the schneebälle, or snowballs.

 Now I will admit, I had read several websites referring to these infamous round balls of dough in advance of our trip, but I wasn’t expecting to see them in so many variations, flavours and sizes.
 They were everywhere.
 It wasn’t long before I decided, against the recommendations of many visitors who came before, to purchase a few of these sweets in order to make my own judgement.
 But they were hard to resist, the displays were beautiful: